- 4: 30 pm

 Our tip

-stamp campaign With three stamps you get a delicious juice.
-The stamping points are easily Obstland flyer a DAK Bungalow.
+stamp campaign Collecting two stamps entitles you to a small gift from the region.
+The stamping stations are very easy to find.
+Obstland flyer a DAK Bungalow.

 Tip for families: The Part II of the Obstland cycle route Families can experience an interactive, app-based adventure tour through the Saxon fruit country with the curious bumblebee Poppy Pollenpelz.